kmate/nixos-config/README.md

 ## Lock / turn off screen

-- Lock screen when moving mouse to top right corner?
+- Lock screen when moving mouse to top right corner? (or add a button to waybar there!)
-- Unlock requires an empty password before fingerprint - might be some PAM setting?
+- Unlock PAM looks to be random
+  - accepts only fingerprint when invoked from console
+  - otherwise, it only accepts the password
 - Idle inhibitor doesn't seem to work on waybar - retest with hypridle!

 ## Waybar

-Menus should open on the top (e.g. see skype/slack)

 Show:
 - date/time with calendar dropdown